MicrosoftDocs/windows-itpro-docs/windows/manage/uev-managing-uev-agent-and-packages-with-windows-powershell-and-wmi.md

 ---
 title: Managing the UE-V Service and Packages with Windows PowerShell and WMI
-description: Managing the UE-V Service and Packages with Windows PowerShell and WMI
+description: Managing the UE-V service and packages with Windows PowerShell and WMI
 author: MaggiePucciEvans
 ms.pagetype: mdop, virtualization
 ms.mktglfcycl: deploy